salmajibril/windows-autopilot-docs/README.md

    - Import the CSV file

 3. **Create an Autopilot Deployment Profile**
-   - Define out-of-box experience (OOBE) settings (e.g., skip privacy, account type)
+   - Define out-of-box experience (OOBE) settings (e.g. privacy options and account type)

-4. **Assign profile to devices**
+4. **Assign the deployment profile to devices**

-5. **Ship device to user**
+5. **Ship devices to users**
-   - On boot, the device configures automatically using cloud-based policies
+   - Upon first boot, devices configure automatically based on assigned profiles and policies.

 ---

-## 🔒 Security Considerations
+## Security Considerations

 - Ensure multi-factor authentication (MFA) is enabled in Azure AD
 - Use Windows Hello for Business for passwordless sign-in